aerenchyma/ProgramsInformationPeople/_sources/BuildingAProgram/UnderstandingCode.rst

 Understanding Code
 ==================

 Whether you’re trying to understand a code snippet that someone else wrote or trying to understand your own code that isn’t doing exactly what you wanted, you can avoid a lot of frustration if you slow down and spend the time to fully understand that code.
-It will reduce your anxiety level as well and make programming more fun!
+It will reduce your anxiety level as well and make programming more fun.

 The basic strategy for understanding code is the "explain; predict; check" loop.